amanmogal/amanmogal/README.md

 ## 🚀 About Me: The Cloud-Native AI Enthusiast

 I'm a Third-year Computer Engineering student with a burning passion for bridging the gap between AI, Cloud Technologies, and secure application development.
 I thrive on building, learning, and contributing to the open-source community.
-I'm on a mission to become a Software Development Engineer, leveraging cutting-edge technologies to create impactful solutions.
+I'm on a mission to become a Software Engineer, leveraging cutting-edge technologies to create impactful solutions.

 - 🔭 I'm currently working on **SafeScape**: A smart emergency app focused on cloud security and compliance monitoring.
 Think proactive defense against cloud vulnerabilities! 🛡️
 - 🌱 I'm currently diving deep into **AutoML, Kubernetes, and Cloud Security**.
 Constantly expanding my knowledge in these rapidly evolving fields. 📚